dvzrd/gatsby-starter-nova/src/components/ui/composition/README.md

 ## Roadmap

 - Define common prop types for various patterns.
-  - patterns - a complex update involving multiple styles.
+  - pattern - a complex update involving multiple styles.
   - variant - a single update to the core design.